 dyno work we easily do 200 miles of instrumented road work.

 Doc Sweeney really knows motorcycles.
 He has his own Motorcycle Museum full of rare early Harley, Indian and other motorcycles.
 Doc Sweeney cruised from Los Angeles down to the Texas Mexico border without incident save turning up the boost a bit to outrun a few things..then reeled off 28 States in nine days for a total of 5950 miles plus the run from LA to the bottom of Texas.
 We asked him to hold the boost to 9 psi on his trip but he did a few 12 psi (175hp @ 5500 rpm) test accelerations.

-his bike initially.
-It turns out he had, buried in the bike, an
+tune his bike initially.
+It turns out he had, buried in the

-aftermarket intercept box for his efi that kept altering our
+bike, an aftermarket intercept box for his efi that kept

 Turbos Down Under

 We ship turbos direct to the purchaser without any "exclusive distributor".
 Turbos are something in our DNA and we don't want parts peddlers messing with them and having you stuck with their exorbinate markups.
 We won't build a cheap, poorly engineered, and inferior product just to play that game.
 We race them and we ride them...and make sure they are reliable enough and well engineered enough for you to go coast to coast or across the Outback.
 Bonneville or Bar to Bar...we've done it.